 In this experiential learning students will evaluate and update a working internet commerce site for the Lions Locker, CHS school store.
 Students will learn the importance of positioning a retail brand against target consumers, choosing category assortment, negotiating certain terms with vendors, setting prices and promotions, managing inventories, developing messaging and advertising through traditional methods as well as social media marketing while factoring in competition, and constructing a viable online business model.
 The creative outlets for students in the class are endless.
-DECA eligible course.
-Prerequisites: None
+Students in this course are also eligible and encouraged to participate in DECA.
+This Dual Enrollment course gives students the opportunity to produce and market products in today's heavily e-commerce environment.